Jamf MDM Deployment

 No system-level daemons

-All operations confined to user's home directory
+All user data confined to

 4. Audit Trail